zhanxw/anno/README.md

     -r Specify a FASTA format reference genome file.

-Specify *-r* option enable anno to give more detailed information, for example, instead of annotating a variant as exon, it will tell you which codon, which exon that variant locates, whether its synonymous/non-synonymous and etc.
+Specifying *-r* option enable TabAnno to give more detailed information, for example, instead of annotating a variant as exon, it will tell you which codon, which exon that variant locates, whether its synonymous/non-synonymous and etc.